 Medical Biochemistry 1 has been specifically designed to build on students' knowledge of chemistry as preparation for the more specialised field of biochemistry.
 The over-arching learning theme is to gain an in-depth knowledge of biomolecular structure and the structure/function relationship of biomolecules.
-A modern teaching style is applied to accommodate varied learning styles and combines lectures, narrated powerpoints, screencasts and group learning sessions.
-Key learning outcomes are facilitated in a technology enhanced environment to enhance understanding, including problem based learning and a molecular modelling assignment.
+A modern teaching style is applied to accommodate varied learning styles and combines forums, narrated powerpoints, screencasts and group learning sessions.
+Key learning outcomes are facilitated in a technology-enhanced environment to enhance understanding, including problem-based learning and a molecular modelling assignment.
 Students will gain a detailed understanding of buffer systems, enzyme kinetics, regulation and mechanisms as well as key intracellular signalling cascades.
-The subject incorporates biochemical laboratory techniques such as a number of chromatography & spectroscopy techniques.
+The subject incorporates biochemical laboratory techniques such as a number of chromatography and spectroscopy techniques.

-1. Demonstrate a sound knowledge and understanding of the structure of biomolecules and be able to relate their function to the important and relevant aspects of their structure.
+- Describe the structure of biomolecules and the key chemical concepts that underpin biomolecular structures and relate their function to the important and relevant aspects of their structure.

-4. Develop a sound understanding of the molecular mechanisms in a number of important cell signaling cascades.
+- Explain molecular mechanisms in a number of important cell signalling cascades.